Thomas Dixon Jr.: Attitudes towards the revived Klan

 Dixon was an extreme nationalist, chauvinist, racist, reactionary ideologue, although "at the height of his fame, Dixon might well have been considered a liberal by many."
 He spoke favorably several times of Jews and Catholics.
 He distanced himself from the "bigotry" of the revived "second era" Ku Klux Klan, which he saw as "a growing menace to the cause of law and order", and its members "unprincipled marauders" (and they in turn attacked Dixon).
 It seems that he inferred that the "Reconstruction Klan" members were not bigots.
 "He condemned the secret organization for ignoring civilized government and encouraging riot, bloodshed, and anarchy."
-He denounced antisemitism as "idiocy", pointing out that the mother of Jesus was Jewish.
-"The Jewish race Is the most persistent, powerful, commercially successful race that the world has ever produced."
+He denounced antisemitism as "mean", pointing out that the mother of Jesus was Jewish.
+He said "The Jewish race Is the most persistent, powerful, commercially successful race that the world has ever produced."
 While lauding the "loyalty and good citizenship" of Catholics, he claimed it was the "duty of whites to lift up and help" the supposedly "weaker races."

+At a meeting on 22nd January 1923, held by the American Unity League at Century Theatre in New York, Dixon made a speech against the revived Klan:Its proscription of the negro race under the conditions of modern life is utterly uncalled for, stupid and inhuman.
+If the white man is superior-as I believe he is-it is our duty as citizens of a democracy to lift up and help the weaker race.
+The Klan assault upon the foreigner is the acme of stupidity and inhumanity.
+We are all foreigners except the few Indians we haven't killed.
+Some of us landed yesterday.
+Some of us a few years ago.
+All came as refugees from the tyranny and anguish of the Old World.

+Our fathers who landed before the Revolution blazed the way through the wilderness for the trembling feet of liberty.
+They built a beacon on these shores, flashing its rays of hope to all the oppressed of the earth.
+Shall we, their sons, meet the humble immigrant of today at the water's edge with a mask and dagger and push him back into hell?
+If this is 100 per cent.
+Americanism, I for one spit on it.

 Family

 Dixon married Harriet Bussey on March 3, 1886.
 The couple eloped to Montgomery, Alabama after Bussey's father refused to give his consent to the marriage.

-Dixon and Harriet Bussey had three children together: Thomas III, Louise, and Gordon.
+Dixon and Harriet Bussey had three children together: Thomas III, Louise, and Jordan.